amckenna41/DCBLSTM_PSP/README.md

 - [ ] Terraform script for resoucres??
  - [ ] Add Google Cloud CI
 - [ ] Remove GCP config script
+- [ ] Add Workflow tests for psp_gcp whereby gcloud sdk is installed and a few commands are attempted to see if it is working correctly etc

   <a href="https://coveralls.io/github/badges/shields">
         <img src="https://img.shields.io/coveralls/github/badges/shields"